a-burlakov/1c-bases-in-taskbar/README.md

-A script that puts names of 1C databases in the window titles in Windows so that they are better to read in the taskbar.
+Script that puts names of 1C databases in the window titles in Windows so that they are better to read in the taskbar.

 Before: